TGYK/rpiWX/README.md

 Scripts to automagically capture and decode weather satellites

 These are some poorly written instructions and a list of dependancies to install to get things working.
+This whole project assumes you are running on Raspbian, using the RTL-SDR.